 Do you have a preference for digital copies?
 This one’s for you.

-If you live in the Los Angeles area, visit this awesome homeschool resource center to purchase our curriculum.
+If you live in the Los Angeles area, visit this awesome homeschool resource center to purchase the curriculum.
+Here is a link to the online store listing.

 Click here to purchase literature books on our site.